 The \$14 million in Grant 1 is for design and construction, and the specific scope will not be known until the outcome of the planning process funded by a \$2 million allocation in Grant 2.
-In the first quarter 2013, the planning process, funded in Grant 2, continued.
-Community outreach sessions were held with Department of Parks and Recreation (DPR), DPR&rsquos consultant, Community Board 3, and various local groups to determine programming elements.
-DPR&rsquos consultant performed site investigations of the bulkhead deck and pier shed structure and worked on alternatives for master plan concept.
+The planning process continued in the second quarter of 2013.